IBM/InteractingWithABlockchainNetwork/README.md

-# Using Rest APIs to Interact with a Blockchain Network
+# Interacting with a Blockchain Network

 ## Instructions for setting the blockchainNetwork